seotoaster-team/seotoaster/README.md

     cd seotoaster

 ### Install PHP dependencies
 Install PHP dependencies using Composer.
-This will download ZendLib and all minimum required plugins:
+This will download ZendLib and all minimum required plugins, which will then be available in the admin panel for activation:

     composer install